 More than 50% risk reduction of VAP with Bactiguard’s Technology

-A new Belgian study presented at the European Society of Intensive Care Medicine (ESICM) in October 2021, shows that the risk of VAP in intensive care patients is reduced by 53% when using Bactiguard’s endotracheal tubes with subglottic secretion drainage (BIP ETT Evac).4
+A new Belgian study published in the renowned journal Annals of Intensive Care, shows that the risk of VAP in intensive care patients is reduced by 53% when using Bactiguard’s endotracheal tubes with subglottic secretion drainage (BIP ETT Evac).1

 The unique Bactiguard Technology reduces microbial adhesion on the tube

 The Bactiguard technology (Bactiguard Infection Protection) is based on a very thin noble metal alloy coating, firmly attached to the catheter surface.
 When in contact with fluids, the noble metals create a galvanic effect which reduces microbial adhesion.
 This means that less bacteria adhere to the tube surface, which reduces the risk of biofilm formation leading to infection.

 Subglottic secretion drainage further reduces the risk of infection

 BIP ETT Evac is the only tube on the market that combines the subglottic secretion drainage with the ability of the Bactiguard coating to reduce microbial adhesion.
 Meta-analysis of randomized, controlled studies have consequently shown reduction of VAP with approximately 50% when using tubes with subglottic secretion drainage.5

 Bactiguard’s coating is firmly attached to the tube, which makes the technology both safe and tissue friendly as opposed to traditional coating technologies, that often depend on the release of substances that kill the bacteria, e.g. higher concentrations of silver ions, chlorhexidine or antibiotics.

 The product is well proven, more than 100,000 patients have been included in clinical trials and over 200 million products have been used without any reported side adverse events related to the coating.